Dave

 Executing with no command (just flags) puts the program in it’s default mode of operation, participating in the network.

-Listen to all network interfaces, on port 2024.
-Same as daved -l [::]:2024
+daved -l :2024 # listen on all network interfaces, port 2024.
+Same as -l [::]:2024

-daved -e 12.34.56.78:1234
+daved -e 12.34.56.78:1234 # bootstrap to peer at address

 Commands